synebula/APM/README.md

 - Automatically configure system and software
 - Provide optional complex package configuration modules

-APM uses `yay` as the default package manager backend, supporting installation of both Pacman and AUR packages.
+APM uses `yay` as the default package manager backend by default, supporting installation of both Pacman and AUR packages.
+You can switch to `pacman` or other helpers through configuration (see **Custom Configuration**).

 ## Project Structure